Norman St John-Stevas: Politician

 In his role as Leader of the House, he has been credited with the creation of the House of Commons' system of select committees.
 These committees enable backbench MPs to hold ministers to account, and exert considerable influence within Parliament.
 In January 1981, St John-Stevas was the first of the Tory "wets" to be dismissed from the Cabinet by Margaret Thatcher (whom he had previously nicknamed "Tina" for her "there is no alternative" rhetoric).
 Thatcher explained to Roy Strong, "Norman was too much", and added, "Look at the way he'd done his office up.
 No sense of economy".

-Now on the back-benches, Stevas remained loyal to Thatcher whilst criticising Thatcherite economic policies: "He was a One Nation Conservative who looked to Disraeli rather than Milton Friedman".
-In 1984 appeared his book The Two Cities, in which he said that Thatcher could see "everything in black and white [but] the universe I inhabit is made up of many shades of grey".
+Now on the backbenches, Stevas remained loyal to Thatcher whilst criticising Thatcherite economic policies: "He was a One Nation Conservative who looked to Disraeli rather than Milton Friedman".
+In 1984 his book The Two Cities was published, in which he said that Thatcher could see "everything in black and white [but] the universe I inhabit is made up of many shades of grey".
 He continued his interest in Parliamentary accountability, in 1983, he won the ballot for private members' bills and brought in the bill which became the National Audit Act 1983 establishing the UK's National Audit Office and making it clear that the Comptroller and Auditor General, its head, was an officer of the House of Commons with rights to inspect the value for money of government spending.

 St John-Stevas stood down from the House of Commons at the 1987 general election, being created a life peer in the House of Lords with the title Baron St John of Fawsley of Preston Capes in the County of Northamptonshire on 19 October 1987.